dragonblood/Dragonblood/README.md

->There he goes: One of God's own prototypes.
-A high-powered mutant of some kind, never even considered for mass production.
+>There he goes.
+One of God's own prototypes.
+A high-powered mutant of some kind never even considered for mass production.
 Too weird to live, and too rare to die. —Hunter S. Thompson

 ## Hobbies:
 - Painting, composing music *(Lofi/Ambient)*, crafting random items with hands.